joaks1/PyMsBayes/doc/source/tutorials/background.rst

 The number of possible models quickly explodes as we compare more taxa!
 So, how do we put a prior on all of them?!

-|msbayes|_ avoids this problem by assigning equal prior probability to all
+|msbayes|_ approaches this problem by assigning equal prior probability to all
 possible *number* of divergence events (divergence-time parameters).
-However, it is important to realize that this strategy can create a **very** non-uniform prior on the divergence *models*.
+However, it is important to realize that this strategy can create a *very* non-uniform prior on the divergence *models*.
 This is because there are *many* more ways to assign our taxa to intermediate numbers of divergence events.